 - Prize money is payable to the school (sorry, we’re not allowed to award these funds to students)

-HELPFUL HINTS
+HELPFUL HINTS:

 - We are looking for positive safety messaging focused on teens – address what happens when you do the right thing, change risky habits, or convince a friend to be safe.

 - Fear-based messaging such as crashes, blood, and bodies is strongly discouraged.
-Entries that display illegal or dangerous activities such as a video showing teens driving on a street while texting or not wearing a seat belt will be disqualified.
-Closed courses, with appropriate safety precautions, are allowed – closed parking lots, private land with no traffic, being in a vehicle while parked.
+Entries that display illegal or dangerous activities such as a video showing teens driving on the street while texting or not wearing a seat belt will be disqualified.
+Closed courses, with appropriate safety precautions, are allowed – closed parking lots, private land with no traffic, or being in a vehicle while parked.

 - For information on copyright, go to http://www.copyright.com/learn/about-copyright/

 - Send all questions to Christy Thomas at [email protected].
 Type CONTEST in the subject line.
+Please allow 3 days for a reply.
 Do not use this email for entry submission.
-Please allow 3 days for a reply.

 RULES